 This influenced expansionist sentiment that soon took the U.S. military into Hawaii, the Philippines, Cuba, and other nations.
 After the military came railroad, lumber, fruit, sugar, and mining corporations.
 This pattern would continue in the future.
 Woodrow Wilson stressed in his 1912 campaign that “Our domestic markets no longer suffice, we need foreign markets,” and in 1914 Secretary of State William Jennings Bryan was pleased Wilson’s interventions had “opened the doors of all the weaker countries to an invasion of American capital and American enterprise.”
 Even after America lost the war in Vietnam, the head of a congressional committee said South Vietnam “needs foreign investment,” attractive because of its large, low-cost labor pool.
 “I also feel there is much profit to be made there.
 The combination of serving both God and Mammon had proved attractive to Americans and others in the past….
 Vietnam can be the next ‘take off’ capitalistic showplace in Asia” (Zinn, People’s History).

 Arms dealers and the iron industry supported war.
 Companies that make guns, planes, ships, tanks, and other military equipment profit enormously from war spending.
+For instance, the use of Raytheon’s missiles in a 2018 U.S. strike on Syria raised the company’s stock value $5 billion in a day.
 Helen Keller, Mark Twain’s friend, wrote before World War I, “The United States is preparing to raise a billion dollars and a million soldiers in preparation for war.
 Behind the active agitators for defense you will find J.P.
 Morgan & Co., and the capitalists who have invested their money in shrapnel plants, and others that turn out implements of murder.”

 Internal documents concerning natural resources such as oil build on our understanding of why the U.S. frequently supports dictators and crushes governments, many socialistic and many democratically established, that threaten to “nationalize” oil industries, meaning take control of oil production from foreign corporations.
 People’s movements in places like the Middle East that aimed to overthrow dictators, reject political Islam, and establish democracy were opposed, oppressive totalitarian regimes (like close U.S. ally Saudi Arabia, second-largest supplier of U.S. oil) embraced.